 GeorgiaTaxAppealInfo.com was created as a free information resource to assist friends, business associates, neighbors, and HOA community in filing their annual Georgia tax appeals.

 Matthew Chan is a licensed Real Estate Broker working in the Johns Creek area.
 Prior to this, Matthew was an investor/principal and landlord of 18 years who bought, sold, financed, and leased properties in Georgia and Alabama.
 He also assisted in the management of family real estate in Central Florida.
 More recent he is a licensed realty agent in the Alpharetta / Johns Creek area in North Atlanta.

 It was through his own personal and business experiences as a property owner, landlord, and real estate investor that he was forced to learn how to file, negotiate, and win Georgia tax appeals on behalf of himself, his friends, business associates, and business partners.
-To date, Matthew has personally filed and negotiated over 100 tax appeals across three Georgia counties.
+To date, Matthew has personally filed and negotiated over 100 tax appeals across four Georgia counties.

 Over the years, Matthew was compelled to learn the Georgia tax appeals process for himself through personal perseverance and determined self-education.
 Some of the tasks he was compelled to learn included: